Kong/terraform-provider-konnect/docs/resources/gateway_plugin_oauth2.md

 - `mandatory_scope` (Boolean) An optional boolean value telling the plugin to require at least one `scope` to be authorized by the end user.
 - `persistent_refresh_token` (Boolean)
 - `pkce` (String) Specifies a mode of how the Proof Key for Code Exchange (PKCE) should be handled by the plugin. must be one of ["lax", "none", "strict"]
-- `provision_key` (String) The unique key the plugin has generated when it has been added to the Service.
 - `realm` (String) When authentication fails the plugin sends `WWW-Authenticate` header with `realm` attribute value.
 - `refresh_token_ttl` (Number) Time-to-live value for data
 - `reuse_refresh_token` (Boolean) An optional boolean value that indicates whether an OAuth refresh token is reused when refreshing an access token.